 NISSAN has made a substantial and growing investment in North America.
 NISSAN's commitment is over \$6 billion dollars in capital investments in facilities across the continent.
-Some of the facilities include the Nissan Manufacturing facility in Smyrna, Tennessee, vehicle styling design at Nissan Design America, Inc. in San Diego, California, and engineering at Nissan Technical Center North America in Farmington Hills, Michigan.
-Additionally, NISSAN employs nearly 19,000 people throughout the United States, Canada, and Mexico.
+Some of the facilities include the Nissan Manufacturing facilities in Canton, Mississippi and in Smyrna, Tennessee, vehicle styling design at Nissan Design America, Inc. in San Diego, California, and engineering at Nissan Technical Center North America in Farmington Hills, Michigan.
+Additionally, NISSAN employs more than 21,000 people throughout the United States, Canada, and Mexico.
 An additional 60,000 people work for the 1,250 NISSAN and INFINITI dealers across North America.